 G. DHS Awarding Agency Contact Information

-FEMA has assigned region-specific Preparedness Officers for the IBSGP.
-If you do not know your Preparedness Officer, contact the FEMA Grants Information Desk by e-mail at email@example.com OR by phone at (800) 368-6498, Monday through Friday, 9 a.m. – 5 p.m.
+FEMA has assigned state-specific preparedness officers for the NSGP.
+If you do not know your Preparedness Officer, please contact the FEMA Grants Information Desk by e-mail at firstname.lastname@example.org OR by phone at (800) 368-6498, Monday through Friday, 9 a.m. – 5 p.m.
 ET.

 FEMA Grants News is a non-emergency comprehensive management and information resource developed by FEMA for grants stakeholders.
 This channel provides general information on all FEMA grant programs and maintains a comprehensive database containing key personnel contact information at the federal, state, and local levels.
 When necessary, recipients will be directed to a federal point of contact who can answer specific programmatic questions or concerns.
 FEMA Grants Information Desk can be reached by e-mail at email@example.com OR by phone at (800) 368-6498, Monday through Friday, 9 a.m. – 5 p.m.
 ET.